LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 # Harmonic-surface-mapping-algorithm-in-LAMMPS
 [HSMA3D](https://aip.scitation.org/doi/10.1063/1.5044438) and [HSMA2D](https://aip.scitation.org/doi/10.1063/5.0003293) (with planar dielectric interfaces) have been implemented into LAMMPS as a k-space module.
 This module is written via C++ and is paralleled via MPI + OpenMP.
 We recommend user install 'user-omp' package in Lammps.
 Fewer MPIs and more OpenMPs are the most efficient choice.
 We suggest not to use pure MPI.
 With optimal choice of parameters, the speed of this package is comparable to PPPM (with Intel optimization) in LAMMPS, or even faster than it.
 This package requires the Intel Parallel Studio or at least the Intel MKL library for solving the least square problem.
+We offer installation with both `make` and `cmake` (recommend) procedure.

-## Installation with make (recommend)
+## Installation with make
 For employing HSMA3D after download this full package, the first thing is to include the HSMA package and other appropriate packages in your LAMMPS (cd ./src catalogue):
 ```
 make yes-molecule yes-manybody yes-kspace yes-hsma